Mask study separates the worthy from the worthless

 Fitted N95 masks, which are usually reserved for health care professionals, came out on top of the rankings, while three-layer surgical masks and homemade cotton masks also performed well.

 But the study published Aug.
-7 found that folded bandannas and knitted masks did not offer much protection, while — which are often used by runners — do more harm than good and "might be counterproductive," the study found.
+7 found that folded bandannas and knitted masks did not offer much protection, while neck fleece — which is often used by runners — does more harm than good and “might be counterproductive,” the study found.

 People who wear the fleece masks, also called gaiter masks, are likely to release a higher number of respiratory droplets into the air than those who do not wear a face covering at all, according to the researchers, because the material appears to break down larger droplets into aerosols.

-"The data make a lot of sense intuitively and seem consistent with other studies done in the past," said Dean Winslow, an infectious disease doctor at Stanford University.
+“The data make a lot of sense intuitively and seem consistent with other studies done in the past,” said Dean Winslow of Stanford University.

-The virus that causes COVID-19 is most commonly spread through respiratory droplets produced when an infected person sneezes, coughs, or talks.
-These aerosols can remain suspended in the air for up to three hours and be transmitted several feet.

-Masks block, or at least limit, your exposure to these contagious viral droplets and particles.
-Because many coronavirus cases are asymptomatic, you should also wear a face covering to protect others.

 While the results showed that fitted N95 masks are most effective in blocking droplets, there is an exception.
 Valved N95 respirators with a one-way vent ranked much lower on the list.

-"These valves are closed when breathing in, but can open when speaking, hence letting out unfiltered air," Martin Fischer, lead researcher and molecular imaging specialist, said in a followup Q&A. "In other words, they do a great job of protecting the wearer from the outside environment, but a bad job of protecting others from the wearer, and it is the second role that is the important one to reduce COVID-19 spread."
+“These valves are closed when breathing in, but can open when speaking, hence letting out unfiltered air,” Martin Fischer, lead researcher and molecular imaging specialist, said.
+“In other words, they do a great job of protecting the wearer from the outside environment, but a bad job of protecting others from the wearer, and it is the second role that is the important one to reduce COVID-19 spread.”

-Beyond the fitted N95s and surgical masks, the face coverings that performed best were made out of a three-layer combination of cotton and polypropylene.
+Beyond the fitted N95s and surgical masks, the face coverings that performed best were made out of a three-layer combo of cotton and polypropylene.
 That was followed by a two-layer swath of polypropylene.
-Another top performer was two-layer pleated cotton.
-But there is a caveat.